cpouthier/export_PVC_PV_YAML/README.md

 - Kubernetes 1.21+
 - Access to Image (or you can build your own in your prefered repository): [`cpouthier/blueprint:latest`](https://hub.docker.com/r/cpouthier/blueprint)
   > Includes `bash`, `kubectl`, `jq`, and `yq`
+  > You can also create your own image using https://github.com/cpouthier/light_docker_image_tools

 ---